-All kinds of people can get Tibet to permit through a travel agency except diplomats, journalists, and government (who is holding official passports) officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
-Travellers are also allowed to enter Mainland China with Tibet permit but immediately have to apply for Chinese new visa from Chinese immigration.
+Everyone can get Tibet Permit through a travel agency except diplomats, journalists, and government (who are holding official passports) officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of the Tibet Government.
+Travelers are also allowed to enter Mainland China with a Tibet permit but immediately have to apply for a Chinese new visa from Chinese immigration.

 These are required to visit closed areas - much of the Tibetan Autonomous Region outside the Lhasa prefecture-level district, and scattered counties elsewhere.
-They are usually only obtainable through tour operators, for tours by four-wheel-drive car.
+They are usually only obtainable through tour operators, for tours by four-wheel-drive cars.
 Permits to visit places that are not declared open are known as Aliens Travel Permits, or PSBs.
 They are issued by the police (Public Security Bureau, "PSB").
-A single permit is normally issued to all the people who are travelling together, the permit naming just one of them and stating how many others are accompanying him; the passports, or at least photocopies of passports and visas, of all person travelling, must be presented in order to obtain a permit.
+A single permit is normally issued to all the people who are traveling together, the permit naming just one of them and stating how many others are accompanying him; the passports, or at least photocopies of passports and visas, of all persons traveling, must be presented in order to obtain a permit.

 Generally, it takes 1 week to get the Tibet permit after you supply the full necessary documents.
-After having a permit from TTB, Touch Kailash Travel could buy you the air tickets and manage package tour to Tibet.
+After having a permit from TTB, Touch Kailash Travel could buy you air tickets and manage package tours to Tibet.

-The following details of the travellers are required for Permit:
+The following details of the travelers are required for the Permit: